ErinZam03/CS499-ePortfolio-pages/index.md

 ## 📝 About This Project

-This capstone artifact demonstrates my growth as a software developer.
-I selected one comprehensive project and applied enhancements across all three categories, showcasing my flexibility and depth as a computer scientist.
+This capstone artifact represents the progress I’ve made throughout my computer science journey.
+By selecting a single comprehensive project—the Inventory App—and enhancing it across three core areas, I’ve demonstrated not only my technical skills but also my adaptability and problem-solving mindset as a software developer.